 - unspaced to show a negative number (for example −4).

 To show a negative value, write the number after the minus sign without a space.

 Division and multiplication

-You can use the division symbol (÷) or the division slash ( ∕ ) to show division.
+You can use the mathematical symbol for the division sign (÷) or the division slash ( ∕ ) to show division.
 People sometimes use the forward slash (/) to show division as well.

-In most cases, it's best to use the division symbol (÷).
+In most cases, it's best to use the division sign (÷).
 The division slash is easily confused with the forward slash which is also used to show alternatives.

-In Unicode, the division symbol is U+00F7 and the division slash is U+2215.
+In Unicode, the symbol for division is U+00F7 and the division slash is U+2215.

-Use the mathematical symbol for multiply (×).
-Don’t use the letter ‘x’.
+Use the mathematical symbol for the multiplication sign (×).
+Don’t use the letter ‘x’ for multiply.